 The contributions from the emitted compounds to GSAT broadly follow their contributions to the ERF (high confidence).
 However, due to the inertia of the climate system delaying the full GSAT response to a change in forcing, the contribution to GSAT change due to SO2 emission is slightly higher compared with that due to CO2 emissions (than their relative contributions to ERF) because the peak in emission-induced SO2 ERF has already occurred.

-Climate responses to SLCFs
+Climate Responses to SLCFs

-This section briefly discusses the climate response to SLCFs, in particular to changes in aerosols, and gathers complementary information and assessments from Chapters 3, 7, 8, and 10.
+This section briefly discusses the climate response to SLCFs, in particular to changes in aerosols, and gathers complementary information and assessments from Chapters 3, 7, 8 and 10.

-Warming or cooling atmospheric aerosols, such as BC and sulphate, can affect temperature and precipitation in distinct ways by modifying the shortwave and longwave radiation, the lapse rate of the troposphere, and influencing cloud microphysical properties (see Box 8.1 and Section 10.1.4.1.4).
-An important distinction between scattering and absorbing aerosols is the opposing nature of their influences on circulation, clouds, and precipitation, besides surface temperature as evident from the contrasting regional climate responses to regional aerosol emissions (e.g., Lewinschal et al., 2019; Sand et al., 2020; also see Chapters 8 and 10).
+Warming or cooling atmospheric aerosols, such as BC and sulphate, can affect temperature and precipitation in distinct ways by modifying the shortwave and longwave radiation, the lapse rate of the troposphere, and influencing cloud microphysical properties (Section 10.1.4.1.4, Box 8.1).
+An important distinction between scattering and absorbing aerosols is the opposing nature of their influences on circulation, clouds and precipitation, besides surface temperature as evident from the contrasting regional climate responses to regional aerosol emissions (e.g., Lewinschal et al., 2019; Sand et al., 2020; also see Chapters 8 and 10).

 On the global scale, as assessed in Chapter 3, anthropogenic aerosols have likely cooled GSAT since 1850–1900 driven by the negative aerosol forcing, while it is extremely likely that human-induced stratospheric ozone depletion has primarily driven stratospheric between 1979 and the mid-1990s.
 Multiple modelling studies support the understanding that present-day emissions of SO2, precursor for sulphate aerosols, are the dominant driver of near-surface air temperature in comparison to BC or OC even though, for some regions, BC forcing plays a key role (Baker et al., 2015; Samset et al., 2016; Stjern et al., 2017; Zanis et al., 2020).
-Further, there is high confidence that the aerosol-driven cooling has led to detectable large-scale water cycle changes since at least the mid-20th century as assessed in Chapter 8.
+Further, there is high confidence that the aerosol-driven cooling has led to detectable large-scale water-cycle changes since at least the mid-20th century as assessed in Chapter 8.
 The overall effect of surface cooling from anthropogenic aerosols is to reduce global precipitation and alter large-scale atmospheric circulation patterns (high confidence), primarily driven by the cooling effects of sulphate aerosols (Section 8.2.1).
-In addition, there is high confidence that darkening of snow through the deposition of black carbon and other light absorbing particles enhances snow melt (SROCC Chapter 3, see also Section 7.3.4.3).
+In addition, there is high confidence that darkening of snow through the deposition of black carbon and other light-absorbing particles enhances snow melt (Section 7.3.4.3; SROCC Chapter 3).

 In AR5, there was low confidence in the overall understanding of climate response to spatially varying patterns of forcing, though there was medium to high confidence in some regional climate responses, such as the damped warming of the NH and shifting of the ITCZ from aerosols, and positive feedbacks enhancing the local response from high-latitude snow and ice albedo changes.
-Since AR5, the relationship between inhomogeneous forcing and climate response is better understood providing further evidence of the climate influence of SLCFs (aerosols and ozone in particular) on global to regional scales (Collins et al., 2013; Shindell et al., 2015; Aamaas et al., 2017; Kasoar et al., 2018; Persad and Caldeira, 2018; Wilcox et al., 2019) which differ from the relatively homogeneous spatial influence from LLGHGs.
+Since AR5, the relationship between inhomogeneous forcing and climate response is better understood, providing further evidence of the climate influence of SLCFs (aerosols and ozone in particular) on global to regional scales (Collins et al., 2013; Shindell et al., 2015; Aamaas et al., 2017; Kasoar et al., 2018; Persad and Caldeira, 2018; Wilcox et al., 2019) which differ from the relatively homogeneous spatial influence from LLGHGs.